Trading Forex and Fundamental Analysis

 (a) GROSS DOMESTIC PRODUCT (GDP)

-The Gross Domestic Product or GDP is a measure of the total value of goods and services that are produced by a country or by an economic area.
-Any GDP change can be used as an indicator of either economic expansion or contraction.
-The GDP figure is very popular in Western economies and plays also a very important psychological role.
+Gross Domestic Product, or GDP, measures the total value of goods and services produced by a country or economic area.
+Changes in GDP serve as indicators of economic expansion or contraction.
+This figure is widely followed in Western economies and also plays a significant psychological role.

 (b) RETAIL SALES REPORT